 The COCMP project ended in 2010.
 Surface Current observations in California are currently funded by the Integrated Ocean Observing System and operated by the Central & Northern California Ocean Observing System (CeNCOOS) and the Southern California Coastal Ocean Observing System (SCCOOS).

-The Coastal Oceans Currents Monitoring Program (COCMP) is a multi-institution, interagency collaboration with the goal of integrated monitoring of currents in the coastal ocean.
-Initially, COCMP will emphasize technology to measure and map surface currents.
+The Coastal Oceans Currents Monitoring Program (COCMP) was a multi-institution, interagency collaboration with the goal of integrated monitoring of currents in the coastal ocean.
+COCMP emphasized technology to measure and map surface currents.

 "The IOOS [Integrated Ocean Observing System] will substantially advance our ability to observe, monitor, and forecast ocean conditions and will contribute significantly to global Earth observing capabilities.
 The information generated by the IOOS will have invaluable economic, societal, and environmental benefits, including improved warnings of coastal and health hazards, more efficient use of living and nonliving resources, safer marine operations, and a better understanding of climate change." - U.S. Commission on Ocean Policy, Preliminary Report

-The primary COCMP goal is to provide essential information to agencies responsible for managing coastal water quality.
-However, COCMP core technologies supply information about surface water movement, which also benefits other coastal and ocean concerns.
+The primary COCMP goal was to provide essential information to agencies responsible for managing coastal water quality.
+However, COCMP core technologies supplied information about surface water movement, which also benefits other coastal and ocean concerns.
 The movement of the sea surface plays a central role in transporting inorganic and organic material (natural and pollutants) and distributing the larvae of marine animals.
-While the information from COCMP can be used to track and predict trajectories of oil or sewage spills, it can also be used to help:
+While the information from surface currents can be used to track and predict trajectories of oil or sewage spills, it can also be used to help: